open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 When an open issue contains a bug that is a major blocker and has affected the functionality of the whole application or website, you can consider it as high priority or critical.
 This kind of bug has to be fixed immediately.

-Labeling these issues with a `critical` or `high-priority` is best so the team knows they must address them first.
-Consider using the types of colors for the labels.
-Using bright red or orange label colors is a good choice because it indicates the level of seriousness and is easier to spot in a list of issues.
+Labeling these issues as `critical` or `high-priority` is best so the team knows they must address them first.
+Consider using labels in different colors.
+Bright red or orange label colors are a good choice because they indicate the level of seriousness and are easier to spot in a list of issues.

 For critical bug fixes, it is best to have core team members or regular contributors work on these issues to ensure that it is done well and promptly.
 You can use a label like `core team work` to indicate that this issue is only open for select members.

 #### Small to Medium Bugs

 A bug that is not affecting the functionality of your application is not considered critical.
 You can categorize bugs as medium-level when you can fix them after deploying an upcoming release.
-And those you may or may not include in the development are considered small bugs.
+Those you may or may not include in the development are considered small bugs.

 You can open these issues up for anyone to work on.
 Some of these issues might be small enough that it would be a good opportunity for a new contributor.
 Label the issue with a `good first issue` or `first timers only` in this situation.